Returning from Off-Campus Study

 - Register for classes that build on your experiences and what you have learned during the program.

-- Explore capitalizing on your experience with the Center for Career Excellence
+- Capitalize on your experience professionally with the Center for Career Excellence

 - Stay in touch with students who participated in the same program as you or with students who have studied abroad.
 (You may find that you have more in common now with someone who studied abroad than you do with some of your "old" friends).